rosscutler/rosscutler.github.io/index.md

 ## Ross Cutler

 I'm an Applied Scientist manager at Microsoft.
 I've been with Microsoft since 2000, joining Microsoft Research as a researcher after completing my Ph.D. in computer vision at the University of Maryland.
-My bachelor degrees are in computer science, math, and physics, and I'm compfortable building hardware as well as software.
-In this page I'll include brief descriptions of some of the projects I've worked on, which have mostly been in the telecommunication domain - a very rich and satisfying area for applied research.
+My bachelor degrees are in computer science, math, and physics, and I'm comfortable building hardware as well as software.
+On this page I'll include brief descriptions of some of the projects I've worked on, which have mostly been in the telecommunication domain - a very rich and satisfying area for applied research.

-You can find more info about me in my [LinkedIn page](https://www.linkedin.com/in/rosscutler) and my [Microsoft Research page]( https://www.microsoft.com/en-us/research/people/rcutler).
+You can find more info about me on my [LinkedIn page](https://www.linkedin.com/in/rosscutler) and my [Microsoft Research page]( https://www.microsoft.com/en-us/research/people/rcutler).

 ## Publications